5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 - If it's not present, you're done.

 ### Method 2: automated SSDT generation using SSDTTime
 **SSDTTime** is a the python script which can generate various SSDTs from analyzing your system's `DSDT`.
 Unfortunately, SSDTTime does not generate a Fake EC with an included `USBX` Device.
-So if you are using a system with a Skylake or newer CPU, you either have to add an addtional SSDT containing thee USBX device or add it the to the existing SSDT-EC or use the manual method instead!
+So if you are using a system with a Skylake or newer CPU, you either have to add an addtional SSDT containing the USBX device or add it the to the existing SSDT-EC or use the manual method instead!

 **HOW TO:**